-- 1. Although a program or person may be authorized to receive free and reduced-price eligibility information, there must a legitimate need to know to provide a service or carry out an authorized activity.
+- 1. The LEA may disclose children's eligibility status only to persons determined to be directly connected with the administration or enforcement of a federal education program, state education program, state health program, or a means-tested nutrition program, as well as to persons directly connected with the Comptroller General Office or law enforcement for an authorized activity. - 2.
+Although a program or person may be authorized to receive free and reduced-price eligibility information, there must a legitimate need to know to provide a service or carry out an authorized activity.
 State agencies, LEAs, and schools must ensure that data systems, records, and other means of accessing a student's eligibility status are limited to officials directly connected with administration or enforcement of a federal or state program or activity.
-This includes federal, state, or local program operators responsible for the ongoing operation of the program or activity or responsible for program compliance. - 2.
+This includes federal, state, or local program operators responsible for the ongoing operation of the program or activity or responsible for program compliance. - 3.
 Eligibility information cannot be made available to all school officials.
 For example, access must be limited to a student's teachers who are directly responsible for the administration of a federal education program (e.g., No Child Left Behind [NCLB]) or who are providing tutorial or other assistance under such a program.
 Teachers, guidance counselors, principals, etc., who are not providing such assistance under the appropriate statutory or regulatory requirements cannot have access.
-Online data systems must have masking or deidentification capability to prevent unauthorized access to free or reduced-price eligibility status.

-C. Parental Notification for Disclosure

-- 1. Unless otherwise indicated, SFAs should inform households if they plan to disclose or use eligibility information outside the originating program (i.e., lunch, breakfast, milk). - a.
+Online data systems must have masking or deidentification capability to prevent unauthorized access to free or reduced-price eligibility status. - C. Parental Notification for Disclosure - 1.
+Unless otherwise indicated, SFAs should inform households if they plan to disclose or use eligibility information outside the originating program (i.e., disclosure to a means-tested federal or state nutrition program, federal education program, Medicaid or SCHIP, law enforcement, the United States Comptroller General for audit purposes, or other Child Nutrition Programs). - a.
 The notice of potential disclosure may be in the Letter to Household that accompanies the Application for Free and Reduced-Price School Meals or free milk application; on the application; or for children directly certified, in the document informing households of the participants' eligibility through direct certification. - b.
 The notification should state that the children's names, eligibility status, and other information provided on the application or obtained through direct certification may be disclosed to certain other federal, state, or local agencies as authorized by the NSLA. - 2.
 Parents or guardians MUST be notified of the potential disclosure and given the opportunity to elect NOT to have their children's information disclosed in certain cases (i.e., Sooner Care). - a.
-The notification MUST inform the parents or guardians: - (1) They are not required to consent to the disclosure. - (2) The information will be used to facilitate the enrollment of eligible children in a health insurance program. - (3) Their decision will not affect their children's eligibility for free or reduced-price meals or free milk.

-D. Agreements/Memorandum of Understanding

-1. An agreement is not needed for federal, state, or local agencies evaluating or reviewing CNP operations.
+The notification MUST inform the parents or guardians: - (1) They are not required to consent to the disclosure. - (2) The information will be used to facilitate the enrollment of eligible children in a health insurance program. - (3) Their decision will not affect their children's eligibility for free or reduced-price meals or free milk. - D. Agreements/Memorandum of Understanding - 1.
+An agreement is not needed for federal, state, or local agencies evaluating or reviewing CNP operations.
 Similarly, an agreement is not necessary for disclosure to the Comptroller General.
 These activities are part of routine CNP operations and enforcement.